 - Freshen the bathrooms

 In addition to the kitchen, the bathrooms are a special attention feature for all home buyers.
 42 percent of real estate professionals say these are the most important rooms to be in good shape before selling a home.
+Hence, doing a bathroom remodeling project is a wise idea whether or not your selling your home.
 Even you would like to see clean bathrooms.
 Caulk the tub and re-grout the tile floor to add a fresh appearance.
 Vinyl and laminate floors can be very inexpensive but bring in the desired freshness.
 You can also add vanity countertops if the rooms are small in size.
 Consider installing new bathroom fixtures, replacing anything with handles if the house is supplied with hard water – this causes corrosion on the metals.
+If you’re thinking of revamping your bathroom or adding a whole new bathroom installation, it is advisable to work with a contractor to get the best results.

 - Create space or the impression of it

 For any value of money, buyers look out for spacious rooms.
 According to Kristin Wellins, Senior Manager of Program Development for ERA Real Estate, many buyers are looking for big spaces – open floor plans and living rooms right off kitchens.
 Therefore, if the rooms are actually smaller, it is time to knock down non-structural walls and kitchen islands if there is already enough cabinets.
-You could also consider adding a movable island to bring in extra storage spaces.
+You could also consider adding sheds cork to bring in extra storage spaces.